Cost per lead comparison: trade show vs. website

 All of our clients regularly attend trade shows.
 They’re all B2B companies — many of them industrial, and trade shows have forever been something they just do.

 The purpose of this blog post is not to suggest that they (or you) should stop attending trade shows — particularly if attendance yields a positive ROI for your company.
 Instead, I challenge you to really look at the numbers.
 What is the cost of acquiring a new lead at a trade show?
 Have you examined how that compares to the cost of acquiring a new lead through your website?
+Industrial marketing needs to show a positive ROI, but how do you begin measuring result?
 Read on and we’ll break it down.

 Cost of attending a trade show